Yoast/wordpress-seo/readme.txt

 Release date: 2023-04-11

+Our latest release, Yoast SEO 20.5, includes enhancements and fixes to elevate your SEO journey.
+One of the most exciting updates is our improved Google SERP preview, now aligned with Google's current styling for both mobile and desktop.
+This allows you to see how well your snippets are optimized for the search result pages.
+Read all about it!
+Find out more about what's new in Yoast SEO 20.5 in [our release post](https://yoa.st/release-11-4-23)!

 #### Enhancements

+* Updates mobile and desktop Google snippet previews to be in line with Google's current styling.
+* Improves the recognition of keyphrases starting with a period (e.g., ".net developer") by the _keyphrase in title_ assessment.
 * Cleans up indexables that got orphaned because posts/terms/users got deleted while Yoast SEO was deactivated.
-* Improves the recognition of keyphrases starting with a period (e.g., \".net developer\") by the _keyphrase in title_ assessment.
-* Updates mobile and desktop Google snippet previews to be in line with Google's current styling.

 #### Bugfixes

 * Fixes a bug where a fatal error would be thrown when upgrading Yoast SEO while having Local SEO active but never executed.
-* Fixes a bug where, if a content pertaining to a deleted user is re-assigned to another user, the indexables related to the deleted user are not updated with the new `author_id`
+* Fixes a bug where, if a content pertaining to a deleted user is re-assigned to another user, the indexables related to the deleted user are not updated with the new `author_id`.
 * Fixes a bug where posts in Elementor would persistently require an update when a related keyphrase was added.
 * Fixes a bug where the Google preview would show a duplicate slug in the breadcrumbs when the slug included encoded characters.
 * Fixes a bug where the highlighting for the _passive voice_, _sentence length_, _transition words_, and _inclusive language_ assessments would not be applied to the first sentence of a paragraph if the paragraph contained a new line character.